 Close

-If a concern has been raised about you, we will arrange a time to talk to you to describe the concerns, explains what will happen next and what you can expect.
-We will follow this up in writing.
+If a concern has been raised about you, we'll arrange a time to talk to you about it and to explain what happens next as well as what you can expect during the process.

 We understand that having a concern raised about you can be very stressful.
-To help you, we have produced a video we would encourage you to watch as a first step.
-We also have other useful information published on our website and there is a list of support services and details of where you can find further information.
+To help you, we have produced a video we encourage you to watch as a first step.

-The National Board can do a number of things in response to a concern.
-If they identify that a practitioner poses a serious risk, there are immediate actions that the National Boards can take.
+If the Board identify that a practitioner poses a serious risk, there are immediate actions that can be taken.

 Further information on possible outcomes.